Understanding and Successfully Treating Hemangiosarcoma in Dogs

-Malignant Hemangiosarcoma is one of the most aggressive types of cancers found in dogs.
-Remission is rare but has been achieved by some, (myself included).
-The key to successfully treating this type of cancer is understanding it’s characteristics and addressing the underlying factors that contribute to its development.
+Malignant Hemangiosarcoma is considered one of the most aggressive types of cancers found in dogs.
+Remission is rare, but has been achieved by some, (myself included).
+The key to successfully treating this type of cancer is understanding its characteristics and addressing the underlying factors that contribute to its development.

 Considered the least serious, this is a type of skin cancer is commonly found in areas with little fur or light colored fur and is often associated with sun exposure.
 Surgical removal of these tumors can alone be a successful treatment if clean margins are obtained.
 If clean margins are not accomplished and some of the cancerous tissue is missed, then these will most likely return in a relatively short amount of time.

 Black Salve (a drawing compound) can also be affective in eliminating these type of tumors often drawing out the cancerous tissue.
 I’ve had first hand experience with this compound and was amazed with the results.
 That said, it’s a powerful compound and should be used with caution.
 Occasionally the cancerous area is larger than expected which can lead to a large area of tissue falling away, which may lead to complications.

 These tumors develop just below the skin, often not affecting the skin itself at all.
 This type of hemangiosarcoma it more serious and has a higher percentage of metastasis (around 60%).
 Surgical removal of the tumors can be performed though it is more difficult to determine if all the cancerous tissue is removed.

 These types of tumors commonly develop on the heart and spleen.
 They are generally malignant with a high rate of metastasis.